 Dr. Kwatra is an associate professor of Anesthesiology, Pharmacology, and Psychiatry at Duke University Medical Center.
 He has a PhD in medicinal chemistry followed by several years of training in receptor biochemistry and pharmacology.
 This included training with 2012 Nobel laureate Dr. Robert Lefkowitz.
 Dr. Kwatra has been funded by the NIH to study the function of substance P/neurokinin-1 receptor (NK1R) and effect of age on cardiac GPCRs.
 He also led an interdisciplinary team consisting of anesthesiologists, biostatisticians, psychiatrists, and surgeons in a 2.5 million dollar, NIH-funded study to understand the molecular basis of postoperative delirium in the elderly.
 In 2009, Dr. Kwatra discovered a constitutively active form of NK1R in glioblastoma (GBM).
 Since then he has been focusing on GBM biology.
 Recently, he found that patient-derived GBM xenografts retain the phosphoproteomic profile of parent tumors and plans to use a panel of such xenografts and stem cells for personalized glioblastoma drug discovery.
 Because of his expertise in medicinal chemistry, receptor pharmacology, cell signaling, and clinical trials, Dr. Kwatra is in a unique position to develop an effective therapy against GBM.

-Leora Mazumdar is a junior at Duke University studying Biomedical Engineering.
+Leora Mazumdar is a senior at Duke University studying Biomedical Engineering.
 She is from El Dorado Hills, California.
 While in California, she gained some lab experience from taking genetic engineering classes at UC San Diego.
 However, this is her first time working in a research lab.
-In Dr. Kwatra’s lab, Leora works on data analysis and on a study on emergence delirium in awake craniotomy patients.
+In Dr. Kwatra’s lab, Leora works on data analysis and maintaining the lab website.